Scott Servais: Seattle Mariners

 Following the 2018 season, Dipoto was given clearance to trade away the team's best players in order to rebuild towards future strength.
-In kind, the 2019 Mariners finished 68-94 after a blistering, franchise-best 13-2 start.
-The 2020 season was a development of the future crop of players, with a better result at 27-33.
-Through the 2019 and 2020 season, rumors circulated about Servais' long-term career stability with the Mariners, although Dipoto and other front office staff have only voiced confidence.
+In kind, the 2019 Mariners finished 68–94 after a blistering, franchise-best 13–2 start.
+The 2020 season was a development of the future crop of players, with a better result at 27–33.
+Through the 2019 and 2020 season, rumors circulated about Servais' long-term career stability with the Mariners, although Dipoto and other front office staff voiced confidence in Servais.

 In 2021, Servais led the Mariners to their best season since 2003, finishing with a 90–72 record and two games back in the American League Wild Card race.
 The Mariners won despite a run differential of -51, the worst ever for a team with at least 90 wins; on the final day of the season, needing a win to possibly force a tie for the Wild Card, the Mariners lost to the Angels.
-Servais placed second in voting for the American League Manager of the Year Award, behind Kevin Cash of the Tampa Bay Rays.

-On September 1, 2021 the Mariners announced that Servais had agreed to a multi-year extension with the club.
+Servais placed second in voting for the AL Manager of the Year Award, behind Kevin Cash of the Tampa Bay Rays.
+On September 1, the Mariners announced that Servais had agreed to a multi-year extension with the club.

-In 2022, Servais's Mariners had high expectations, but stumbled to a 29-39 record in the first 68 games of the season.
+In 2022, Servais' Mariners had high expectations, but stumbled to a 29–39 record in the first 68 games of the season.
 However, the Mariners recovered and made the 2022 MLB playoffs as a wild card team.
-With this playoff appearance, Servais became only the second manager in Seattle Mariners history to lead the team to the playoffs.

-The Mariners faced the Toronto Blue Jays in the 2022 American League Wild Card Series.
-They won the series in two games, clinching their first playoff series win in 21 years, with the team coming back from an 8-1 deficit after the first five innings to win 10-9, the second largest comeback in postseason history.
+Servais became only the second manager in Mariners history to lead the team to the playoffs.
+The Mariners faced the Toronto Blue Jays in the 2022 AL Wild Card Series.
+They won the series in two games, clinching their first playoff series win in 21 years, with the team coming back from an 8–1 deficit in Game 2 after the first five innings to win 10–9, the second largest comeback in postseason history.